-Nathan Klarer, a tech founder from San Diego, talks about the future of binational tech development
+Nathan Klarer, a tech founder from San Diego, talks about the future of binational tech development by the top creative agencies from California and Mexico.

 Nathan Klarer graduated from Engineering at the Jacobs School, had some experience doing the acquisition strategy and software analytics for financial firms when he was accepted into an accelerator program in San Francisco.
 There, he raised up to a million dollars.